SublimeSix/plugin-surround/README.md

-# Surround --- The First Sublime Six Plugin
+# Surround – The First Sublime Six Plugin

-Things are bound to break along the way, but here we are in the spirit of 'release early, release often'.
+Things are bound to break along the way, but here we are in the spirit of ‘release early, release often’.

 ## How to Use